DanielWinning/aurora-db/README.md

 );
 ```

-We can create the following `Aurora` models which will allow us to create, retrieve and update records within these tables.
+We can create the following `Aurora` models which will allow us to create, retrieve, update and delete records within these tables.

 ```php
 use Luma\DatabaseComponent\Attributes\Column;